Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

     return buffer_size_mapping.get(street_levels_set, default_buffer_size)
 ```
 ## Speed Limit Assignment from Street Segments
 The script assigns speed limits to crash points based on their proximity to street segments.
-The highest speed limit from the intersecting streets within the buffer is used for crashes near intersections.
-For crashes not near intersections, the nearest street segment's speed limit is assigned.
+For crashes near intersections, the highest speed limit from the intersecting streets within the buffer is used, while the nearest street segment's speed limit is assigned for crashes not near intersections.

 with arcpy.da.UpdateCursor(output_copy_fc, ["OBJECTID", "SHAPE@", "Assigned_Speed_Limit", "Near_Intersection", "Crash_Id", "DB_Speed_Limit"]) as cursor:
     for row in cursor: